In this article

 - Supported independent living, and

 The Autism SA My Pathways Team provides guidance for autistic individuals and their families on applying for NDIS funding.

 Our Pathways Consultants can assist and guide individuals on the autism spectrum and their families through the process of applying to become NDIS participants (we also work with people without autism).

 In addition, once an NDIS Plan has been accepted and approved, Pathways Consultants can provide advice and guidance to help individuals choose therapies, interventions, programs and other services that will provide appropriate levels of support to meet their specific needs.

 NDIS pre-planning support

-Autism SA My Pathways Consultant can act as advisers to individuals with autism and their families, and assist in the preparation of your application to become an NDIS participant.
+Autism SA My Pathways Consultants can act as advisers to individuals on the autism spectrum and their families, and assist in the preparation of your application to become an NDIS participant.